The Register Office

 - Where the birth, death or marriage occurred

-Please see Register Office fees page for pricing information and whether you require standard or priority postal service.
+Please see the fees page for pricing information and whether you require standard or priority postal service.

 Payment can be made by post by cheque or postal order (cheques should be made payable to Plymouth City Council).